Northeast Zone

 McNARY PONDS: Walleye, bass and trout.

-The McNary ponds were stocked with rainbow trout the week of April 28.
-Trout are likely to be the most active in the morning and late evening hours.
-Anglers should find success using PowerBait, worms or spinning lures.
-Last updated 5/5/25
+The McNary ponds were stocked with rainbow trout the week of May 28.
+Trout will likely be most active in the morning and late evening hours.
+Bass fishing can also be good during the summer months.
+Last updated 12/1/25

 MORGAN LAKE: Rainbow trout and bass